John Kingsley Cook: Biography

-Cook was born in Winchcombe in Gloucestershire and studied art at the Royal Academy Schools, where he was taught by both Walter Thomas Monnington and Walter Westley Russell.
+Cook was born in Winchcombe in Gloucestershire in 1911, son of Henry Arnold Cook, a Congregational minister.
+In 1913, on Henry's appointment as minister of Rook Lane Chapel, the family relocated to Frome in Somerset.
+John attended Frome School of Art and Science, where he excelled, being described by the local newspaper as a "brilliant pupil".
+He left in 1928 to attend the Royal Academy Schools in London, where he was taught by both Walter Thomas Monnington and Walter Westley Russell.
 At the RA, Cook won a gold medal and a travelling scholarship.
-He went on to study at the Central School of Art and Crafts where he specialised in wood engraving, under the direction of Noel Rooke.
+He went on to study at the Central School of Art and Crafts, specialising in wood engraving under the direction of Noel Rooke.
 In 1939, for the book publisher Harrap, he illustrated The Teamsmen by Crichton Porteous.

 During World War II, Cook served as a wireless operator in the Merchant Navy.
 Cook was shipwrecked in October 1941 and spent several days in an open boat in the Mediterranean when his ship, the Empire Guillemot, en route from Malta, was attacked and sunk.
 Cook was then held captive in prisoner-of-war camps in Algeria for a year until the Allied landings in North Africa liberated the camps.
 Both while at sea and in the camps, Cook continued to sketch and, when possible, paint.
 In due course, the War Artists' Advisory Committee acquired some nine examples of these works and they are now held in the Imperial War Museum in London.
 After a period of recuperation, Cook rejoined the Merchant Navy and served on refuelling tankers in the Mediterranean until the war ended.